What Is Ovarian Cancer?

 If a combination of these symptoms are present, a GP should send the patient for tests with a specialist following the initial consultation.
 Where they fail to do so despite a number of these symptoms being present, a claim for medical malpractice compensation may, in some cases, be built.

 A GP will take a physical examination of the patient before referring to a specialist if ovarian cancer is suspected.
 It is a common misconception that a smear test indicates ovarian cancer.
+A vaginal or internal examination to investigate the ovaries and womb should also be taken, alongside a blood sample.

 If necessary, the GP may then refer the patient to a specialist (gynaecologist or gynaecological oncologist) at the hospital.
 If the cancer has still not been confirmed, the specialist should conduct tests to verify the diagnosis.
 These tests are geared to detect a physical mass in the ovaries (the cyst) and may include: